-If the data are observed at a monthly level, it is noted that they are of the same order of magnitude, without any very large oscillations from month to
+If the data are observed at a monthly level, it is noted that they are of the same order of magnitude, without any large oscillations from month to month, since the contracted service of debiting the account is concerned, most frequently for various overhead costs that are of the same or similar value each month.

-An analysis of the trend in the average number and value of direct debit transactions established that each month on average 3.66 million direct debit transactions from the accounts and payment cards of consumers and 128,970 direct debit transactions from the accounts and payment cards of business entities (non-consumers) were executed in 2015.
-The average monthly value of transactions of direct debit from the accounts and payment cards of consumers was HRK 1,275.18 million, while for business entities (non-consumers) it was considerably lower, i.e. HRK 96.32 million.
+An analysis of the trend in the average number and value of direct debit transactions established that each month on average 3.9 million direct debit transactions from the accounts and payment cards of consumers and 179,294 direct debit transactions from the accounts and payment cards of business entities (non-consumers) were executed in 2016.
+The average monthly value of transactions of direct debit from the accounts and payment cards of consumers was HRK 1,408.05 million, while for business entities (non-consumers) it was considerably lower, i.e. HRK 82.44 million.